 Training a Therapy Cat

-The second is that your cat needs to learn how to walk guided on a leash.
+The second factor is that your cat needs to learn how to walk guided on a leash.
 It shouldn’t hiss or attack other cats, people or dogs.
 You can take your cat on a visit to a family member or friend’s house for it to get used to interactions with strangers.

 The Life of a Therapy Cat